-GREEN (-) Multiplex input: Inputs shorter than .8 seconds will trigger the Warn Away[®] response, while inputs longer than .8 seconds will trigger full alarm sequence and report zone two.
-If installing an optional DEI[®] dual stage sensor, connect to the GREEN wire as shown below.
-The diagram below eliminates the need for diodes to isolate the sensors.
+GREEN (-) Multiplex input: Inputs shorter than .8 seconds will trigger the Warn Away® response, while inputs longer than .8 seconds will trigger full alarm sequence and report zone four.
+If installing an optional DEI® dual stage sensor, connect to the GREEN wire as shown below.
+The diagram below eliminates the need for diodes to isolate the sensors, as well as providing a seperate zone for each sensor.

-Diagram for Adding Optional DEI Dual Stage Sensor to GREEN Wire (zone 2)
+Diagram for adding optional DEI® dual stage sensor to GREEN wire (zone 4)

-BLUE (-) Multiplex input: Inputs shorter than .8 seconds will trigger the Warn Away response, while inputs longer than .8 seconds will trigger full alarm sequence and report zone two.
+BLUE(-) Multiplex input: Inputs shorter than .8 seconds will trigger the Warn Away[®] response, while inputs longer than .8 seconds will trigger full alarm sequence and report zone two.